Fudan-iGEM/2023-wiki/docs/src/description.md

 ### **Terrestrial Benefits**

 Our project's potential doesn't just float on Mars!
-It offers promising applications here on Earth (See more in [Implementation](/implementation/)):
+It offers promising applications here on Earth (see more in [Implementation](/implementation/)):

 1. **Addressing Environmental Problems**: Our biofilm could combat soil salinization and stabilize sand particles, enabling afforestation and ecological restoration.